JuliaEnergy/PowerDynamics.jl/docs/src/initialization.md

 pfnw = powerflow_model(nw)
 ```

 This function extracts the power flow network from the full dynamic network model, creating a steady-state representation.
-The power flow network itself is also a `Network` in the NetworkDyanamics.jl sense.
+The power flow network itself is also a `Network` in the NetworkDynamics.jl sense.

 The `powerflow_model` function determines the appropriate power flow representation for each dynamic Node and LineModel by:
 checking if `:pfmodel` metadata is set, which points to a different component model specifically designed for power flow analysis

 If the `:pfmodel` is **not** set, it assumes that the same model is used for both power flow and dynamic simulation.
-This is the case for purly static models such as PiLines or PQ-Loads.
+This is the case for purely static models such as PiLines or PQ-Loads.

 ### Step 2: Power Flow Solution